diegoiast/qtedit4/README.md

 Want to contribue?
 Look at [hack.md](hack.md) for guideance (TLDR: clone this repo, and `cmake -S build -B build; cmake --build build`).

-## License
-Code is GPLv2 or higher.

-## Releases
-There is no stable release yet.
-Use the git's `master` HEAD as the "best" version.